 - Numbness or tingling in your legs and muscle cramps

 - Mouth sores or a skin rash that itches

 How is celiac disease diagnosed?

 - Blood tests are used to check for antibodies to gluten.
 They may also be used to check for anemia and other deficiencies caused by celiac disease.

 - A sample of your bowel movement is tested to see if you are absorbing nutrients from your diet.
 For this test, you will need to eat a high-fat diet for 1 day.
 Then you will need to collect your bowel movements for 2 days.
 The samples will be sent to a lab.

 - Small bowel barium x-rays are pictures of your abdomen.
 You will need to swallow a thick liquid called barium.
 Barium helps the intestines show up better on the x-ray.

 - An endoscopic tissue biopsy is a procedure to look at the inside of your small intestine.
 An endoscope is a bendable tube with a light and camera on the end.
-Caregivers may remove a small amount of tissue for a biopsy.
+Healthcare providers may remove a small amount of tissue for a biopsy.

 How is celiac disease treated?

 Since there is no cure for celiac disease, the goal of treatment is to reduce the symptoms.
 It may take up to 6 months or longer for your intestines to function better.
 You may need medicine such as steroids to suppress your immune system and decrease inflammation.

 How do I manage celiac disease?

 - Do not eat food that contains gluten.
 This is the most important way to manage your symptoms.
 Do not eat anything made with wheat, rye, barley, or oats.
 Gluten is found in additives in many packaged and restaurant foods.
 Read food labels or ask before you order food.
 A dietitian can help you plan meals that do not contain gluten.

 - Ask about supplements.
 You may need to take supplements that contain iron, folic acid, vitamin B12, calcium, or vitamin D. These may be given as a pill or through an IV.